Introduction

 How to Request Additional Resources?

-Exalate proposes a "premier support" option, which includes "cloud enhancements - enhanced resource profiles" allowing to increase the resource profiles.
-Please reach out to our sales to have more details on this option.
+Exalate offeres Priority Support, which includes enhanced resource profiles.
+Please reach out to our sales team to learn more about this package.